Skip to content

 As John McWhorter expresses near the end of his book, it’s still important that we work to preserve these languages even if they’re dying out, and we should work to preserve as many as we can.

 Not doing anything at all to prevent language death is far worse than trying everything we can even if we know we won’t fully succeed.
 We can protect this information for posterity and give it another chance to come back.
-(Like in sci-fi movies where someone is frozen and reawakened in the future; someone might have need of that language at some point.)
+(Much like cryogenic stasis in sci-fi stories, someone might have need of that language at some point.)

 Conclusion